TheRealVSSVSSN/SunnyRP/Example_Frameworks/essentialmode/docs.md

 ### [essential]/es_admin/sv_admin.lua
 Server‑side administrative addon:
-- Loads the MySQL wrapper, opens a database connection, and registers custom groups `owner` and `mod`.
-- Provides chat commands for moderators and admins: vehicle spawning, reports, noclip, kick, timed bans (with database inserts), announcements, freezing, teleportation (`bring`/`goto`), slap, self‑kill, targeted kill, crash, and position capture.
+- Registers custom groups `owner` and `mod` and provides chat commands for moderators and admins: vehicle spawning, reports, noclip, kick, timed bans (with database inserts), announcements, freezing, teleportation (`bring`/`goto`), slap, self‑kill, targeted kill, crash, and position capture.
+- Persists bans using `mysql-async`.
 - Each sensitive command verifies that the caller’s permission level or group outranks the target.
 - Receives client positions via `es_admin:givePos` and appends them to `positions.txt`.
 - Defines console (RCON) commands to adjust permissions, groups, money, and bans.
 - Listens for `es:adminCommandRan` for potential logging but leaves the handler empty.
-- Includes an unused `stringsplit` helper that calls an undefined `Split` method.

 ## Client
 ### essentialmode/client/main.lua
 Client runtime coordinating with the server:
 - On session start, triggers `es:firstJoinProper` to initialise the account.
-- Every second sends `es:updatePositions` with current coordinates gathered from `PlayerPedId()` and refreshes the NUI money display when awaiting data.
+- Every second sends `es:updatePositions` when the player's coordinates change and refreshes the NUI money display when awaiting data.
 - Manages decorators set via `es:setPlayerDecorator` and reapplies them on `playerSpawned`.
 - Handles money events (`es:activateMoney`, `es:addedMoney`, `es:removedMoney`) and opacity changes (`es:setMoneyDisplay`) by relaying to the NUI.
-- When `es:enablePvp` arrives, repeatedly enables friendly fire for all connected players using `GetActivePlayers()`.
+- When `es:enablePvp` arrives, enables friendly fire for the local player.

 ### [essential]/es_admin/cl_admin.lua
 Client counterpart for administrative commands: